19IvanL/linguo-desktop/README.md

 Once it's imported into your IDE, make sure you have the above mentioned **required dependencies** added to your build path.

+On a side note, always use the same linguo-lib version around this app's version, or else errors and inconsistencies could occur.

-If it doesn't throw any error (and it shouldn't), you are ready to go.
+If the compilation doesn't throw any error during or after its process (and it shouldn't if you followed the steps carefully), you are ready to go.

 ## Credits